 Before booking hotels or eating at a restaurant, see what TripAdvisor has to say!
 User-reviews can add helpful information companies aren’t likely to share with you, but keep in mind that these reviews are not professional.

-If you’re interested in visiting Europe and are looking for more information, I highly recommend using the DK Eyewitness Travel Guide: Europe!
+If you’re interested in visiting Europe and are looking for more information, I highly recommend using the DK Eyewitness Travel Guide: Europe and Lonely Planet!
 Without these guides, I would be lost!
-This is my travel Bible!
+These are my travel Bibles!

 Disclaimer: This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own and these products/services have been found useful during our travels and come highly recommended to you from yours truly!